morpho-org/morpho-blue-reward-programs/README.md

 This repository allows you to create your own reward program by submitting a pull request.

-### **⚠️ Warning ⚠️**
+<div style="text-align: center; color: red"> <h3> ⚠️ Warning ⚠️ </h3> </div>

 <div style="border: 1px solid; padding: 10px; justify-content: center; align-items: center; height: 110px;">

-**- The pull request must be created at least one week before the start of the program.**
+**- The pull request must be submitted at least one week before the start of the program.**

-**- The funds must be sent to the URD before the pull request is merged.
-Ideally, the funds should be sent at the same time as the pull request is created.**
+**- The funds must be sent to the URD before the pull request is submitted.
+Please share the transaction link in the pull request template**

 </div>